Don’t Get Glutened! Use These 35 Strategies to Protect Yourself

 23. Replace Cast Iron Pans and Pizza Stones

-Cast iron pans and pizza stones are slightly porous which means they can harbor gluten particles.
-This means if you've been using these items for foods that contain gluten, you will need to get new ones and designate them as gluten-free.
+Cast iron pans and pizza stones are slightly porous like many other kitchen materials.
+This means if you've been using these items for regular foods, you will need to get new ones and designate them as gluten-free.

 24. Use Separate Sponges and Scrubbers When You Wash Dishes

-If possible, keep a separate “gluten-free” sponge or scrubber for your gluten-free dishes.
+If possible, keep a separate sponge or scrubber for your gluten-free dishes.

 25. Make Sure Your Dish Water is Gluten-Free